-Brazil prosecutor says Vale dam burst may scramble Samarco talks
+Exclusive: Brazil prosecutor says Vale dam burst may scramble Samarco talks

 “Now an intervening fact has appeared and that may completely change the course of those talks,” Sampaio said in a telephone interview.

-On Friday, a burst tailings dam at a Vale mine in the town of Brumadinho, about 100 kilometers (62 miles) west of the Samarco complex, sent a torrent of mud tearing through the miner’s facilities.
-At least 37 people died and nearly 300 were missing. and left hundreds missing.
+On Friday, a burst tailings dam at a Vale mine in the town of Brumadinho, about 100 kilometers (62 miles) west of the Samarco complex, sent a torrent of mud tearing through the miner’s facilities and left hundreds missing.

 “We need to investigate what caused this new rupture, if there were the same causes as the Samarco case: a lack of monitoring, incomplete information, neglect,” Sampaio said.

-Vale, BHP and Samarco declined to comment.
+Vale, BHP and Samarco did not immediately respond to requests for comment.

 The new disaster at the Vale mine drew immediate parallels to the Samarco disaster, which involved the collapse of a larger dam that killed 19 people, buried a village and poured toxic waste into a major river near the town of Mariana.